-In brief, my research and consulting work centers on the analysis of user behavior in – and around – games and other interactive digital products, mainly within the domain of the Creative Industries and how data can be used to inform design and business.
+In brief, my research and consulting work centres on the analysis of user behaviour in – and around – games and other interactive digital products, mainly within the domain of the Creative Industries and how data can be used to inform design and business.
 The reason I work with interactive digital experiences like games and esports is simple: They provide unprecedented access to incredibly detailed measures of behaviour.
 Using logging technology, it is possible to capture the second-by-second interaction between user and game.
 This kind of precision is not possible in the real world, and provides incredible opportunities to study human behaviour and how it can be affected – whether for the purposes of improving the user experience, optimizing design, facilitating learning, or monetization.
 One of the central challenges in this endeavour is the massive scale these kinds of behavioural data can reach and the high degree of complexity.
 Imagine working with data describing thousands of actions across hundreds of variables from millions of players.
 Now imagine adding contextual data – demographics, UI, UX, video capture, physiological data, personality information, geographic information and much more … deriving actionable insights from such datasets requires not only analytical skills but also a deep understanding of a passion for games.
 I fundamentally form part of an international community of analysts in the private and academic sectors who try to derive meaning from user behaviour in digital applications and -environments, as well as their context, in order to inform design, development, business and the fundamental understanding of human behavior.

 URL´S TO PUBLIC PROFILES